dwyl/learn-nightwatch/README.md

 ## *Step-by-Step Tutorial*

-Now that you've had a _taste_ for running tests with Nightwatch, let's walk through each of the steps to get this working in _your_ project.
+Now that you have had a _taste_ for running tests with Nightwatch, let's walk through each of the steps to get this working in **_your_ project**.

 ### Installation (_in detail_)